Ancurio/mkxp/README.md

 If a requested font is not found, no error is generated.
 Instead, a built-in font is used (currently "Liberation Sans").

+## Notes on file formats

+* If you use Paint.NET, images exported with an indexed color format will confuse poor SDL2. `#000000` (black) pixels will be mistaken for completely transparent ones when loaded in.
+Export in or convert your stuff to RGB instead, or use Photoshop or something to export with indexed color.
+ImageMagick's should be able to handle this.
+* You will need to re-encode any audio files that OpenAL does not like (16-bit signed WAV works fine, 32-bit float WAV does not, for instance).
+The game will hitch while attempting to read unsupported formats.
+* If you don't know where to even begin with fixing this stuff, ImageMagick is the go-to for images (`convert in.png PNG32:out.png` for converting to a new file, `mogrify -define png:format=png32 in.png` for converting in-place) and FFMPEG is the tool for... well, many things, but it will convert your audio (`ffmpeg -f s16le -i in.wav out.wav`).
+You could take advantage of these commands to write scripts that can fix all your stuff for you instead of converting them all one-by-one.

 ## What doesn't work (yet)

 * Win32API calls outside of Windows (Win32API is just an alias to the MiniFFI class, which *does* work with other operating systems, but you can obviously only load libraries made for the platform you're on)*
 * Some Win32API calls don't play nicely with SDL.
 Building with the `fix_essentials` option will attempt to fix this.
+* The current implementation of `load_data` is case-sensitive.
+If you try to load `Data/MapXXX`, you will not find `Data/mapXXX`.
 * `load_data` is slow.
 In fact, it's too slow to handle `pbResolveBitmap` firing a million times a second, so if `fix_essentials` is used Graphics files can only be loaded from outside of the game's archive.
 You could remove that code if you want, but you'll lag.
 Very hard.
 * Movie playback
 * wma audio files
 * Creating Bitmaps with sizes greater than the OpenGL texture size limit (around 8192 on modern cards)^

-\* Once games can be played comfortably on Windows, I may try to have a 'fake' Win32API class written for other operating systems which intercepts and interprets some of the common calls that get used, a bit like what's already being done with the `fix_essentials` option
+\* Once games can be played comfortably on Windows, I may try to have a 'fake' Win32API class written for other operating systems which intercepts and interprets some of the common calls that get used, a bit like what's already being done with the `fix_essentials` option.
+SDL2 can handle a lot of the things that are performed with WinAPI.

 ^ There is an exception to this, called *mega surface*.
 When a Bitmap bigger than the texture limit is created from a file, it is not stored in VRAM, but regular RAM.
 Its sole purpose is to be used as a tileset bitmap.
 Any other operation to it (besides blitting to a regular Bitmap) will result in an error.
 (This breaks SLLD after the professor's speech due to an issue with the tilemaps, but Pokemon Uranium seems to be okay)